NServiceBusExtensions/NServiceBus.Serilog/readme.md

 <!-- endsnippet -->

 When routing the NServiceBus log event with `LogManager.Use<SerilogFactory>();`, the above properties will be promoted to the log event.
+ * `IncomingMessage` will be the value of current logical message if it exists.

 ### Saga tracing